qinqin-yu/gonococcus_opa_diversity/opa_diversity_snakemake/README.md

 This directory contains the Snakemake pipeline and downstream Jupyter notebooks to run the main analysis of *opa* diversity, phase, and evolution for the paper.
+It also contains the figures for the manuscript.

 The Snakemake pipeline is compatible with Snakemake v8+ and conda v24.7.1+.